reidmv/reidmv-change_risk/README.md

 ## Operation

-A normal Puppet agent run will use `change_risk::change_permitted` information to automatically no-op classes and code blocks based on permitted risk.
+A normal Puppet agent run will use `change_risk::permitted_risk` information to automatically no-op classes and code blocks based on permitted risk.
 When performing manual Puppet agent runs, there are several mechanisms available to override the automatic no-op decisions.

 ### Hiera Data